mattgwagner/Dreamhost-Dynamic-DNS-Updater/README.md

 After the project is built, add your DreamHost API key and host information into the app.config file.

-Run `DHDns.Service.exe install` from the command line to install the Windows Service.
+Run `install.cmd` from the root of the directory from the command line to install the Windows Service.

 ## Notes ##